About the CHP Partnership

 EPA’s CHP Partnership is a network of CHP stakeholders promoting CHP’s role in providing affordable, reliable, and low emission energy, with a focus on CHP’s evolving role in enhancing resiliency and in supporting renewable integration and electricity dispatch flexibility.
 The Partnership serves as a knowledge base for impartial tools, policy information, and other resources to support enhanced understanding of CHP opportunities and benefits.

 EPA’s CHP Partners (see Organization Type Descriptions (docx) ) are comprised of the following groups:

 - Government Agency

 Why EPA Supports CHP

-EPA promotes greater use of CHP because significant cost-effective emissions reductions can be achieved by increasing the efficiency of the nation's energy supply.
-CHP systems achieve fuel use efficiencies of 60 to 80 percent, compared to a typical separate heat and power (i.e., purchased grid electricity from the utility and an on-site boiler) efficiency range of 45 to 55 percent.
+EPA promotes greater use of CHP because cost-effective emissions reductions can be achieved by increasing the efficiency of the nation's energy supply.
+CHP systems achieve fuel use efficiencies of 65 to 80 percent, compared to a typical separate heat and power (i.e., purchased grid electricity from the utility and an on-site boiler) efficiency of approximately 50 percent.
 This improvement in efficiency translates to:

 - Reduced emissions of greenhouse gases and other air pollutants